Certified Woman Minority Business Salon Owner, Recording Artist, TV Actress, Motivational Speaker

 Marsha is the baby of 12 children-- her parents were happily married for 56 years before they passed away.
 Her father was a carpenter and electrician.
 Her mother served on the Human Rights Commission.

-Marsha is married to Howard and mother to two miracle sons.
+Marsha is married to Howard and mother to two miracle sons, one of whom was fatally gunned down and died at the age of 24.
 In life, Marsha has known much pain, dealing with the death of 4 of her brothers, 3 sisters, 2 sisters-in-love, a niece and a nephew (both tragic deaths) and parents all in a short span of time.
 Despite many tragedies, Marsha has persevered through it all, clinging to her faith in God.
 She knows the struggle of barriers holding her back.
 Obesity almost stopped her from living her dreams.
 She jumped over her obstacles, though, and transformed her life.
 Now she's standing on stages she never thought she'd be on because of her size.
 As a musical minister, Marsha is the kind of artist who walks into a room radiating light, love and laughter.
 You don't just hear her sing-- you experience her.
 She'll tell you, "I work for the waymaker."

 While Marsha calls Niagara Falls, New York, home, she could see herself living and working in Las Vegas or California.
 She recently performed in Las Vegas and loved it!